 Recently, certain food manufacturers have started to offer different flavors of hummus and high fiber crackers in pre-packaged convenience portions.
 The problem?
 As a regular snack, the store-bought versions can be expensive, particularly for bigger households.

 The solution?
-Larger sized containers of hummus can be bought and portioned into your own reusable containers, and stored in the refrigerator.
+Larger-sized containers of hummus can be bought and portioned into your own reusable containers, and stored in the refrigerator.
 Good quality hummus is packed with essential vitamins and nutrients, and the high-fiber combination staves off hunger.
-Try making your own homemade version with this recipe from kitchn.
+Try making your own homemade version with this recipe from the online food magazine kitchn.

-The sensation of hunger is a clever mechanism perpetuated by the brain, when it registers low internal hydration.
-The concept is simple; since many food choices have high levels of water in them, by stimulating hunger, the body hopes to derive the hydration it needs through digestion of food.
-So, when you ‘think’ you are hungry, your body may be ‘pulling a fast one’, and hoping instead that you’ll have a glass (or two) of plain water to rehydrate.
+The sensation of hunger is a clever mechanism perpetuated by the brain when it registers low internal hydration.
+The concept is simple; since many food choices have high levels of water in them, by stimulating hunger, the body hopes to derive the hydration it needs through the digestion of food.
+So, when you ‘think’ you are hungry, your body may be ‘pulling a fast one, and hoping instead that you’ll have a glass (or two) of plain water to rehydrate.